-PROOF Let AB be the given straight line; thus it is required to describe a square on the straight line AB.
-Let AC be drawn at right angles to the straight line AB from the point A on it [1, 11], and let AD be made equal to AB; through the point D let DE be drawn parallel to AB, and through the point B let BE be drawn parallel to AD [1,31].
-Therefore, ADEB is a parallelogram; therefore, AB is equal to DE, and AD to BE [1, 34].
-But AB is equal to AD; therefore, the four straight lines BA, AD, DE, EB are equal to one another; therefore, the parallelogram ADEB is equilateral.
+Proposition 46 (Euclid) On a given straight line to describe a square.
+In the proof, which we give in detail to illustrate Euclid's style, notation such as [1,31] refers to Proposition 31 of Book 1 of the Elements.
+The proof is taken from Heath (1956), the classic edition of Euclid's Elements.
+Refer to Figure 27 (right) for the lettering.
+Proof.
+Let AB be the given straight line; thus it is required to describe a square on the straight line AB.
+FIGURE 26: The first entry in Gauss's notebook records his discovery that the regular 17-gon can be constructed.
+Let AC be drawn at right angles to the straight line AB from the point A on it [1, 11], and let AD be made equal to AB; through the point D let DE be drawn parallel to AB, and through the point B let BE be drawn parallel to AD.
+[1,31] Therefore ADEB is a parallelogram; therefore AB is equal to DE, and AD to BE.
+[1, 34] But AB is equal to AD; therefore the four straight lines BA, AD, DE, EB are equal to one another; therefore the parallelogram ADEB is equilateral.
 I say next that it is also right-angled.

-For, since the straight line AD falls upon the parallels AB, DE, the angles BAD, ADE are equal to two right angles [1, 29].
-But the angle BAD is also right; therefore, the angle ADE is also right.
-And in parallelogrammic areas the opposite sides and angles are equal to one another [1, 34]; therefore, each of the opposite angles ABE, BED is also right.
-Therefore, ADEB is right-angled.
+FIGURE 27: Left: Euclid's construction of an equilateral triangle.
+Right: Euclid's construction of a square.
+For, since the straight line AD falls upon the parallels AB, DE, the angles BAD, ADE are equal to two right angles.
+[1, 29] But the angle BAD is also right; therefore the angle ADE is also right.

+And in parallelogrammic areas the opposite sides and angles are equal to one another; [1, 34] therefore each of the opposite angles ABE, BED is also right.

+Therefore ADEB is right-angled.

 And it was also proved equilateral.

-Therefore, it is a square; and it is described on the straight line AB.
+Therefore it is a square; and it is described on the straight line AB.
 Q.E.F.
-Here Q.E.F. (quod erat faciendum - that which was to be done) replaces the familiar Q.E.D. (quod erat demonstrandum - that which was to be proved) because this is not a theorem but a construction.
-In any case, the Latin arises in later translations; Euclid wrote in Greek.
-Now imagine you are a Victorian schoolboy - it always was a schoolboy in those days - trying to learn Euclid's proof by heart, including the exact choice of letters in the diagrams.
+Here Q.E.F. (quod erat faciendum-that which was to be done) replaces the familiar Q.E.D. (quod erat demonstrandum-that which was to be proved) because this is not a theorem but a construction.
+In any case, the Latin phrase occurs in later translations: Euclid wrote in Greek.
+Now imagine you are a Victorian schoolboy it always was a schoolboy in those days-trying to learn Euclid's proof by heart, including the exact choice of letters in the diagrams...
 The construction of the regular pentagon has to wait until Book 4 Proposition 11, because it depends on some quite sophisticated ideas, notably Proposition 10 of Book 4: To construct an isosceles triangle having each of the angles at the base double of the remaining one.
-In modern terms, construct a triangle with angles $4\pi/5$, $4\pi/5$, $2\pi/5$.
-Euclid's method for doing this is shown in Figure 19.4.
-Given AB, find C so that AB × BC = CA2.
-To do that, see Book 2 Proposition 11, which is itself quite complicated - the construction here is essentially the famous "golden section," a name that seems to have been introduced in 1835 by Martin Ohm (Herz-Fischler, 1998; Livio, 2002).
+In modern terms: construct a triangle with angles $2\pi/5, 2\pi/5, \pi/5$.
+Euclid's method for doing this is shown in Figure 28.
+Given AB, find C so that AB×BC = CA2.
+To do that, see Book 2 Proposition 11, which is itself quite complicated-the construction here is essentially the famous 'golden section', a name that seems to have been introduced in 1835 by Martin Ohm (Herz-Fischler 1998, Livio 2002).
 Euclid's method is given in Exercise 19.10.
-Next, draw the circle centre
+Next, draw the circle centre A radius AB, and find D such that BD = AC.
+Then triangle ABD is the one required.